pixelandtonic/PT-Docs/source/assets/templating/_includes/file_variables.rst

     The subfolder that the file lives in, if any.

 ``{source_subfolder}``
-    The subfolder within the sourcethat the file lives in, if any.
+    The value of the Subfolder setting on the file’s source, if there is one.

 ``{folder_id}``
     Id of the folder containing the file.